What Are Crow's Feet?

 The most appropriate method of treating Crow’s Feet depends on the nature of the lines and wrinkles you have.

 Lines caused by muscle movement - such as when you frown, squint or smile - are known as dynamic lines.
 Lines which are present at all times, even when you're not moving your facial muscles, are called static lines.

-Dynamic lines are usually most effectively treated using Anti-Wrinkle Injections, which works to relax the muscles in the face.
+Dynamic lines are usually most effectively treated using Wrinkle Smoothing Treatments, which work to relax the muscles in the face.